zacanger/korean-lyrics-generator/README.md

 ## Installation

-Clone it, and have Python installed.
+Clone or download the project, and have Python installed.

 ## Usage

-`./gen.py pattern-file`
+`./generate.py pattern-file`

 `pattern-file` should contain a list of newline-delineated integers representing the amount of syllables you want in each line of the resultant lyrics.
 Example